 Football lives and breathes in Liverpool so it’s only natural that RBG Sport brings listeners commentary from Anfield and Goodison Park covering every home fixture of Liverpool FC and Everton FC.
 We also try to bring other sporting items to the listener as and when they are available.
 RBG Sport may only be available to listeners in the hospitals we serve due to contractual reasons.

 We welcome programme and music submissions as long as they would be suitable for our core audience listening in hospital.
 You can send CD discs to our main postal address.
 Please note media is non-returnable.
 Click HERE for our contacts page

-PLEASE DO NOT EMAIL AUDIO FILES TO US - THEY WILL BE BLOCKED.
+PLEASE DO NOT EMAIL LARGE FILES TO US - THEY WILL BE BLOCKED.

 If you wish to contact our programmes department via email, please click HERE

 We welcome comments from former patients about our service.
 Please see our Contact page for details.